LeDomduVin: Who is LeDomduVin (a.k.a. Dominique Noël)?

 My Hong Kong Years: 2011 to present

-In August 2011, after 9 years working in the Wine & Spirits retail business in "the city that never sleeps", motivated by the need of new challenges and exploring the unknown, I flew to the other side of the world and relocated to Hong Kong, where I'm still currently working.
+In August 2011, after 9 years working in the Wine & Spirits retail business in "the city that never sleeps", motivated by the need for new challenges and exploring the unknown, I flew to the other side of the world.
+I relocated to Hong Kong, where I'm still currently living and working.

 Under the wine consultant name of "LeDomduVin", I mainly worked as a Brand Ambassador for Burgundy wines that I presented and poured for refined guests in a vast array of places including Art Galleries, Private Member Clubs, Underground Discotheques and even at the "Hainan Super-yachts/Business Jets/Luxury Car and Lifestyle Exhibition" (where I had a mini-booth within the Beneteau-Azimut Yachts pier offering wines to multi-billionaires visiting the boats).